Updated: Jun 6

 -Polycyclic aromatic hydrocarbons (PAH).

-So what are the current recommendations for processed meat consumption? there unfortunately is not anything specific in the Australian guidelines relating to processed meat consumption for children.
+So what are the current recommendations for processed meat consumption for children?

--The American Academy of Paediatrics (AAP) has a policy statement which states "there is concern for the risk of gastrointestinal or neural cancer from the ingestion of nitrates and nitrites from processed meats in children and that high maternal intake of nitrite-cured meats has also been linked to an increased risk of childhood brain tumors in offspring".
+-The American Academy of Paediatrics (AAP) has a policy statement that states "There is a concern for the risk of gastrointestinal or neural cancer from the ingestion of nitrates and nitrites from processed meats in children and that high maternal intake of nitrite-cured meats has also been linked to an increased risk of childhood brain tumors in offspring".
 Nitrates, like perchlorate, can also disrupt thyroid function interfering with iodine uptake

-So why is processed meat served in schools? why does it not come with a warning on the packet similar to cigarettes (also a group 1 carcinogen)? and why is it not talked about more clearly in the Australian dietary and infant feeding guidelines?
+So why is processed meat served in schools? why does it not come with a warning on the packet similar to cigarettes (also a group 1 carcinogen)?
 All questions we don't have the answer to yet, but certainly where possible it would make sense to limit it.

-The other aspect to consider is that processed meats offer very little in terms of nutrition; they are very high in sodium; ham is 1250mg/100g and a hot dog 770mg/100g and cold meats such as ham can also be a source of pathogens like listeria.
-Processed meats for these reasons alone should not be given to babies under 12 months of age.
+The other aspect to consider is that processed meats are very high in sodium; ham is 1250mg/100g, salami is around 1800mg/100g, and a hot dog is 770mg/100g.
+Processed meats for this reason alone are best avoided for babies under 12 months of age.

-I have to admit that i have given my children processed meat (and i do love to cook a ham at Christmas) however it is something that we consciously avoid and eliminate whenever possible in our children's diet.
+I have to admit that my kids really like processed meat, especially ham and pineapple pizza, and I do love to cook Christmas ham.
+However, overall, it is a food that we consciously avoid and eliminate whenever possible in our children's diet.

-So what are the alternatives especially when it comes to school lunches:
+So what are the alternatives especially when it comes to school lunches and sandwich fillings: